-Djochkoun Sami is a contemporary painter currently living and working in the Istanbul, Turkey.
+Djochkoun Sami is a contemporary painter currently living and working in Istanbul, Turkey.
 Graduate of Mimar Sinan University of Fine Arts, Faculty of Painting, Istanbul (BFA, MFA), he is regularly exhibiting at various group shows, illustrated magazines, poetry books, theatre posters.
 His recent 2022 solo exhibitions were held at Istanbul Concept Gallery, Turkey and Silistra Art Gallery, Bulgaria.

 Sami's paintings often incorporate architectural and historical references, while maintaining an affinity for the templates of formalist painting.
 His limited color palette supports his drawing-based process, making visible an effort towards achieving pictorial and formal values.
 His work exists in a space floating between the stylistic borders of expression and figuration.
 Sami frequently borrows forgotten, abandoned architectural spaces from the recent past, exposing the possibilities for the existence of anonymous, depoliticized homogeneous spaces.
 In some of his recent works, he strips away historicism and allusions, instead incorporating objects, rocks, organic matter, and voids that accompany a horizontally-based perception of time.